emilysa/GETevidence/README.md

 Celery requires a message broker.
 This broker acts a middleman sending and receiving messages to Celery workers who in turn process tasks as they receive them.
 Celery recommends using RabbitMQ.

-Install RabbitMQ: 'sudo apt-get install rabbitmq-server' Once installed, starting the server is as simple as:
+1. Install RabbitMQ: 'sudo apt-get install rabbitmq-server'
-'rabbitmq-server' or you can start in the background with 'rabbitmq-server -detached' To stop the server use 'rabbitmqctl-stop'
+2. Once installed, starting the server is as simple as: 'rabbitmq-server' or you can start in the background with 'rabbitmq-server -detached'
+3. To stop the server use 'rabbitmqctl-stop'

-Install Celery: 'pip install celery'
+4. Install Celery: 'pip install celery'

 ### Launch Celery ###

-To launch celery, from the project/directory run 'celery -A framework.celery.celery worker -l debug' or
+To launch celery, from the project/directory run:

+1. 'celery -A framework.celery.celery worker -l debug' or
+2. 'celery multi start testing -l info' to run celery in the background.